Why? Because video game addiction affects many hundreds of thousands of people and so this topic is simply too prevalent to ignore.

 The question to ask is: if gaming addiction is a coping skill, what do you replace it with?
 Many of these people suffering from a video game addiction play these games for around 6-12 hours each day.
 When they suddenly stop playing these games, they will suddenly have lots of ‘free time’ on their hands.

-It’s important they develop alternative strategies, or they could relapse or even begin to abuse substances or engage in other behavioural addictions such as gambling.
+It’s important they develop alternative strategies, or they could relapse or even begin to abuse substances or engage in other behavioural addictions.

 Again, this is because the coping skill has been removed without any provision for alternatives.